scivision-gallery/plankton-classification/README.md

 You may also download the notebook from GitHub to run it locally:
 * Open your terminal
-* Check your conda install with conda --version.
-If you don't have conda, install it by following the official Conda instructions (see [here](https://docs.conda.io/en/latest/miniconda.html))
+* Check your conda install with `conda --version`.
+If you don't have conda, install it by following these instructions (see [here](https://docs.conda.io/en/latest/miniconda.html))
 * Clone the repository, `https://github.com/scivision-gallery/plankton-classification.git`
 * Move into the cloned repository, `cd plankton-classification`
 * Install the dependencies, `conda env create -f environment.yml`